Universality class of a spinor Bose-Einstein condensate far from equilibrium

-We find the universality class of the coarsening dynamics are determined by the symmetry of the order parameters and the annihilation dynamics of the topological defects.
-These observations are in excellent agreement with many-body simulations.
-Our results represent a paradigmatic example of categorizing far-from-equilibrium dynamics in quantum many-body systems.
+The universality class of the coarsening dynamics is determined by the symmetry of the order parameter and the dynamics of the topological defects, such as domain walls and vortices.
+Our results provide a categorization of the universality classes of far from equilibrium quantum dynamics based on symmetry properties of the system.

-Critical phenomena occur at the points of second order phase transitions in classical and quantum systems, where the correlation length, which determines the fluctuations in the size boundaries between different phases, diverges~\cite{Wilson1975,kadanoff1990}.
-Critical opalescence, first observed in the gas-liquid transition in carbon dioxide, renders the transparent liquid murky because the density fluctuations in the liquid become of the order of the wavelength of light.
-In quantum systems, examples are the Ising magnets, Curie transitions in ferromagnets, and Bose-Einstein condensates.
-Such static critical phenomena can be divided into universality classes, each class described by same set of exponents.
-It was realized that two systems belonging to the same static universality class may belong to different dynamic classes~\cite{Hohenberg1977}.
-The first direct measurement of the divergence of the correlation length in an inhomogeneous BEC in the thermodynamic limit was performed in \cite{Donner2007}.

-Understanding and classifying the universality classes in the far from equilibrium dynamics of closed quantum many-body systems remain outstanding challenges in physics~\cite{Polkovnikov2011,Eisert2015,Ueda2020}.
-Although many aspects of isolated quantum systems are fundamentally different from those of traditional systems with thermal baths~\cite{Hohenberg1977,Bray1994}, far out-of-equilibrium quantum systems can display universal behavior on approach to thermal equilibrium~\cite{Makotyn2014,Eigen2018,Prufer2018,Erne2018,Glidden2021,Johnstone2019,Wei2022}.
-Recent theories~\cite{Berges2008,Schole2012,Schmidt2012,Berges2014,Berges2015,Orioli2015} have proposed a comprehensive picture of the emerging universal dynamics, where a system driven far from equilibrium undergoes critical slowing down and displays self-similar time evolution associated with nonthermal fixed points.